IceHe/lib/mac/setup-guide.md

 ---

-This guide has been recently used on 2021/12/01
+This guide has been recently used by the author on 2021/12/01

 - macOS **Monterey** version **12.0.1**
 - MacBook Pro 2021 with **M1 Pro** chip